 Sabrina Sewell, botanist

 Taxonomy is the fundamental branch of science that names and classifies all elements of the world around us, including living things.
-A plant taxonomist specializes in determining groupings, relationships, and, ultimately, the names and identities of plants.
-This process utilizes pertinent data such as phylogenetics, phytogeography, and phenology, but most essentially, plant morphology: the forms of plant parts.
-In this multi-session virtual course, students will focus on these diverse morphological characteristics of plants (descriptors of leaves, flowers, roots, etc.) and their utility in investigating unknown plants.
+A plant taxonomist specializes in determining groupings, relationships and ultimately, the names and identities of plants.
+This process utilizes pertinent data such as phylogenetics, phytogeography and phenology, but most essentially, plant morphology—the forms of plant parts.
+In this multi-session virtual course, students will focus on the diverse morphological characteristics of plants (including descriptors of leaves, flowers, roots, etc.) and their utility in identifying unknown plants.
 Students will also survey the history, principles and practices of plant taxonomy as a discipline and be guided through the process of plant identification via dichotomous keys.
 It is recommended, but not necessary, that students take Basic Botany before this class.

 This class is a core class for the Certificate in Native Plants.